 - Install Identity Finder.
 Faculty/staff can find in on the Software Catalog.
-A free version for students and home use is available from the Identity Finder website which includes the free application, Password Sweeper.
+For students and home users, software is available from the Identity Finder website which includes the free application, Password Sweeper.

 - Activate the software.
 Create a password to secure your reports.

 - Define your search: what drive(s), types of files, kinds of PII.
-ISG recommends configuring your search for your own hard drive and to detect bank card and social security numbers (highest risk and fewest false positives).
+ISG recommends configuring your search for your own hard drive and to detect credit card and social security numbers (highest risk and fewest false positives).

 - Protect any PII found by destroying or securing it (options include Shred, Scrub, Secure and Quarantine).

 - Schedule regular runs.
 How often depends on what kinds of PII you routinely deal with (once a week if so, quarterly at a minimum.

 - Questions about using the software?
 Check out the Windows and Macs online manuals.

 - What is the objective of making Identity Finder available here at Brown?

 - Who can use it?

 - What operating systems does Identity Finder run on?